Nord Stream: Fourth leak found in Russian gas pipeline

 Officials confirmed the leak to Swedish media on Thursday and said there was a vessel on the site of the leak.

-All four leaks are in international waters - two near Sweden and two others near Denmark.
+All four leaks are in international waters – two near Sweden and two near Denmark.

-Although no officials have publicly blamed Russia for the explosions, Western officials are suspicious that Moscow was behind the attack, and say the leaks are a result of deliberate action.

-Russia’s foreign ministry denied any involvement on the part of Moscow and pointed out that the leaks occured in areas controlled by US intelligence.

 Register for free to continue reading